 With this approach, we were able to calculate the number of stories each feature has on average.
 Then, we could record the previous speed of the teams, and predict where we should end up, more or less.
 For example, we determined that each feature contained five user stories, and each team was delivering five stories per sprint.
 Therefore, each team could deliver one feature per sprint.
 Also, in this particular project, we had five teams, which means, we could deliver five features per sprint.

 In our initial release plan, we had approximately fifty features.
 This meant we would need ten sprints, in order to deliver all the required features.
 Now, we had a general idea as to whether the project scope was realistic or not.
 With a fixed release date and the known rate of features, we could predict where we would finish up.

 This is a complex topic!
 Many people prefer a different method, but I must say, this method has worked quite well for me.
 It has proved to be an excellent way to determine whether the initial project scope is realistic.

 Of course, this is just the beginning.
 Later, we will create a Release Burndown Chart.
 This is where we can track the progress towards our goal every week.
 This close examination of the weekly course gives us the precise information we need, in order to establish where we will end up.
 Then, with this information, Product Management can always see where we are, and can to remove features accordingly, to accommodate the release date.

 I hope you enjoyed this blog post.
 Vasco Duarte also has some really interesting information about this subject.
-If you want to follow his blog, you can find it here.
+He published a book called #NoEstimates Book, I highly recommend the book :)